thomas-haslwanter/statsintro/rst/statsModels.rst

 from our T-test, and a critical value from a T-test having :math:`N-k` degrees of freedom, where :math:`k` is the number of observations and :math:`P` is the number of model parameters, i.e., the number of predictor variables.
-The confidence interval is the the range of values we would expect to find the parameter of interest, based on what we have observed.
+The confidence interval is the range of values we would expect to find the parameter of interest, based on what we have observed.
 You will note that we have a confidence interval for the predictor variable coefficient, and for the constant term.
 A smaller